Zdgsd/Image-to-sound/README.md

 Run the application:
 python app.py

-Usage
+Usage:

-Drag and drop an image or browse to select one
+-Drag and drop an image or browse to select one

-Adjust the sliders for:
+-Adjust the sliders for:

-Maximum image size
+-Maximum image size

-Density (controls width and resolution of the audio)
+-Density (controls width and resolution of the audio)

-Audio duration
+-Audio duration

-Minimum and maximum frequency range
+-Minimum and maximum frequency range

-Click "Play" to listen or "Save Output" to export as WAV
+-Click "Play" to listen or "Save Output" to export as WAV

-Click "Capture from Webcam" to preview the camera
+-Click "Capture from Webcam" to preview the camera

-Press C to capture the frame
+-Press C to capture the frame

-Press Esc to cancel
+-Press Esc to cancel

-Toggle between waveform and spectrogram views using the waveform icon button
+-Toggle between waveform and spectrogram views using the waveform icon button

-License
+License:

 This project is for educational and experimental purposes.
 All rights reserved by the original developer.